11ty/11ty-website/src/docs/getting-started.md

 npm install @11ty/eleventy --save-dev
 ```

-{% callout "info", "md" -%}
-_While Step 2 is technically optional (you **could** skip right over it and move on to step 3), installation is recommended to ensure that your project uses the same version of Eleventy the next time you come back to it.
-Note also that [`package.json` installation (shown above) is preferred to global installation](/docs/global-installation/)._
-{% endcallout %}
+_You may also [install Eleventy globally](/docs/global-installation/) but the `package.json` installation method above is recommended._

 ## <span class="numberflag"><span class="sr-only">Step</span> 3</span> Run Eleventy

-We can use npx to run our local project's version of Eleventy.
+We can use the `npx` command (also provided by Node.js) to run our local project's version of Eleventy.
 Let’s make sure our installation went okay and try to run Eleventy:

 ```bash
 npx @11ty/eleventy